 10 Human Foods that Dogs Can and Cannot Eat

-There are two types of people when it comes to feeding dogs table scraps: those with self-control, and those with none.
+There are two types of people when it comes to feeding dogs table scraps: those who don't and those who do.

 I fall into the latter category, and I fall hard.
 I am the absolute worst when it comes to feeding my dog people food.
 I can't help it.
 Ava knows how to beg and look ridiculously cute, any self-control that I think I might have, vanishes in an instant.

 So, it’s rather important that I understand what foods are safe to give as treats, and more importantly, what foods are dangerous for dogs to eat.

 Even if you have a perfect record of never tossing a table scrap, it’s important to know what foods are unsafe for dogs to eat.

 Let's start with the fun stuff.
 Remember, if you feed your dog food, factor it into their daily diet.
 Always use moderation, especially when shredding an extra juicy rotisserie chicken you just brought home from the grocery store.